WELCOME TO OUR WEBPAGE

-A parent governor, just like all governors, has to maintain an objective, non-operational approach to school governance.
+A parent governor, just like all governors, must maintain an objective, non-operational approach to school governance.
 Although being available to advise parents on appropriate routes of action is an important aspect of the role, it is vital that governors do not become personally involved in individual concerns.
-Apart from the possibility of this jeopardising appropriate complaints and appeals procedure, no governor has the authority to act individually on the behalf of the school.
+Apart from the possibility of this jeopardising appropriate complaints and appeals procedures, no governor has the authority to act individually on the behalf of the school.

 How Governors are made accountable: